valiot/opex62541/docs/tutorials/Elixir Integration.md

 end
 ```

-In this example, it emulates a temperature sensor based on an object node (`R1_TS1_Sensor`) with a variable node (`R1_TS1_Temperature`) to display the temperature which is registrated as a monitored item, the `user_init_state` is also propagated to this callback too.
+This example emulates a temperature sensor based on an object node (`R1_TS1_Sensor`) with a variable node (`R1_TS1_Temperature`) to display the temperature, which is registered as a monitored item.
+The `user_init_state` is propagated to this callback too.

-**Note**: The output of this callbacks must be a list (type address_space_list) as shown in the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.
-The order matters according to the node dependency, in this example, the parent node of the variable node is an object node, if the object node is not defined at the variable node definition time the server will crash.
+**Note**: The output of these callbacks must be a list (type address_space_list) as shown in the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.
+The order matters according to the node dependency.
+In this example, the parent node of the variable node is an object node.
+If the object node is not defined at the variable node definition time, the server will crash.

 ### Write Events

-An runtime callback is `handle_write/2`, it handles every Client writing events to any Server node, as follows:
+A runtime callback is `handle_write/2`.
+It handles every Client writing events to any Server node, as follows:

 ```elixir
 def handle_write(write_event, state) do